cgonc/BLOG/blogv1/_posts/plnotes/2014-12-19-variables-and-bindings.markdown

 I will document the type system exclusively in my later posts.
 But as an example I can talk about ML.
 <br><br>

 ML has a strong static type system.
 An ML program is a sequence of bindings.
 Each binding gets type-checked and then evaluated.
 What type a binding has, depends on a static environment.

-A static environment is roughly the types of the preceding bindings in the file.
+At a certain line of the code, a static environment is roughly <strong>the types</strong>  of the preceding bindings in the file.
 How a binding is evaluated depends on a dynamic environment.
-A dynamic environment can be described as the values of the preceding bindings in the file.
+A dynamic environment can be described as the <strong>values</strong> of the preceding bindings in the file.
 For type checking we use the static environment.
 When a variable is type checked, the current static environment is mutated into something that holds the type of the current variable.
 For evaluating we use the dynamic environment.
 When a variable is evaluated, the current dynamic environment is mutated into something that holds the value of the current variable.
 </p>